Welcome to Cheshire Lasers Blog.

 Alternatively, Ellanse can be used as a collagen stimulator to improve skin texture and tighten skin.
 The result is plumper, smoother, less wrinkly skin.

-Compared to traditional HA dermal filler injection, the treatment involves superficial micro injections of filler to create small blebs along the valley of wrinkles.
+Compared to traditional HA dermal filler injection, the treatment involves superficial micro-injections of filler to create small blebs along the valley of wrinkles.

 Profhilo’s unique characteristics make it an excellent treatment for neck rejuvenation.
 It improves skin texture and laxity easily in 2 sessions, with a 1-month interval.
 Profhilo is suitable for practically anyone, men and women, from 30 years old and with no upper age limit.
-Some people require a third treatment best results.
+Some people require a third treatment for the best results.

 This treatment is slightly uncomfortable but is quick and easy to perform.